Quicknicker/YT-DL_Manager_UI_Powershell/README.md

 # Beta version
 Caution!
 The beta version is more vulnerable to errors than the stable version.
 Has newer features like playlist-support, more detailed logs or verbose logs (WIP).
+Furthermore the beta supports the download of multiple videos with the same title.

 # Create a API-Key for YouTube
 1. go to https://console.developers.google.com/apis/api/youtube.googleapis.com/